How to Find—and Win—Scholarships: Your Complete Guide

 - Your college or university.
 They might have their own scholarship database.

-- Your high school guidance counselor.
+- Your school counselor.
 Ask for their scholarship recommendations.

 - Google, Bing, etc. A simple online search can do the trick, especially if you’re looking for something super specific, like “scholarships for Irish step dancers.”

 - Your family.
 See if anyone’s employer offers an award.

 - Local organizations.
 Groups in your hometown, like a Rotary Club or even places of worship, might offer scholarships to kids from your high school.

 - Library.
 Ask if they have a list of local scholarships.